 Even the Gods have a regular Oil Bath.

 One of the common rituals in many Indian temples, especially in South India, is the annual “Oil Anointment Ceremony ” , known as “Taila Kappu” in Tamil ( literally meaning Oil Protective Layer).
 Usually in the month of Karthik , on the Pournami (full moon day), the prinicipal archa moorthy of the deity is anointed with a special medicated oil , infused with herbs.
 This is exactly like an Abhyanga oil application on our bodies as well.
-Then depending on the temple Agama ( the traditional rules of temple rituals) the deity sits in the oil layer for several days , and then an auspicious date, the oil layer is removed with ceremonial bath.
+Then depending on the temple Agama ( the traditional rules of temple rituals) the deity sits in the oil layer for several days , and then on an auspicious date, the oil layer is removed with ceremonial bath.
 This is a highly significant ritual on many levels but the key lesson for us here is that an oil bath is protective and health giving even for the gods.

 Periazhwar, the Great Srivaishnava saint, one of the twelve azhwars , composed divine works on Lord MahaVishnu in the early part of Kali Yuga.
 As per traditional accounts, he was born in 3102 BCE, the 47th year after the start of Kali Yuga.
-In his work called Periazhwar Thirumozhi, which forms a part of the Dravida Veda , also called the Divya Prabandhams, he describes a scene in which Mother Yashoda is inviting the little Lord Krishna for his bath :
+In his divine work called Periazhwar Thirumozhi, which forms a part of the Dravida Veda , also called the Divya Prabandhams, he describes a scene in which Mother Yashoda is inviting the little Lord Krishna for his bath :

 In this verse , from Periazhwar Thirumozhi 2-4.1 , Mother Yashodha says she has been waiting for a long time with the “ oil & cleaning nut ” for his bath and that he should delay it any further.
 Even the Lord is given an oil bath by his mother , which sheds light on its importance in the Indian way of life.
 In a later verse, Mother Yashoda also says that she has boiled water with Amla in a large vessel for Krishna’s bath and further entices him to have his Snana.